 Mentorship, he argued, is one of the most valuable assets any entrepreneur can possess.

-“Mentor means motivator,” Natarajan said.
+Mentors need not be celebrities or famous executives.
+They can be family members, colleagues, professors, or community leaders.
+“Mentor means motivator,” Dr. Natarajan said.
 “Mentor really understands your passion and understands your vision.”

 Investing in passion

 As an investor who has backed multiple startups, he said financial returns are not always his primary motivation.
+Instead, he looks for founders with passion, energy, and commitment.

 “When some people have that energy, that fire in their belly, I want to help them,” he said.

-The first component is technology.
+The first component is Technology.
 Is the innovation truly differentiated?

+“Don’t invent something without purpose,” he cautioned.
+“Don’t invent something without knowing the problem.”
 The framework reflects the same principles that guided much of the discussion: practical innovation, clear purpose, and measurable value.

 A message of possibility

-As the conversation drew to a close, Natarajan returned to the theme that has defined much of his professional life: possibility.
+As the conversation drew to a close, Dr. Natarajan returned to the theme that has defined much of his professional life: possibility.

 From a rural village in southern India to leadership roles in business, government, science, and public service, his journey stands as evidence of what can happen when ambition is matched by persistence.